Can I get EI if I quit my job?

 Sometimes your decision to quit may not have been voluntary.
 For example, you should tell Service Canada staff if your employer threatened or bullied you into quitting when you really did not want to leave your job.

 Quitting your job without just cause will only affect regular EI benefits.
-You might still be able to get other EI special benefits like maternity, parental, sickness, compassionate care, or critically ill child benefits if you meet the criteria for these benefits.
+You might still be able to get EI special benefits like maternity, parental, sickness, compassionate care, or critically ill child benefits if you meet the criteria for these benefits.